 Help with Pre-Wedding Events

 As the best man, you should ask the groom if he needs any help with planning, coordinating, or executing these events.
-Always be on time, or ideally early to help set up, to events like the rehearsal dinner, bachelor events, and on the wedding day.
+Always be on time, or ideally early to help set up, to events like the rehearsal dinner, bachelor events, and on the big day.

 Be the Groom’s Right Hand Man

 Especially on the big day, you need to be the groom’s right hand and confidant if needed.
 He might be stressed, nervous, or having second thoughts up until even the day before the wedding.
+Even something as small as keeping track of the groom’s cellphone for him can be a big help.

 You’re the best man for a reason – the groom trusts you and you need to have his back.
 He’s probably going to come to you for nonjudgmental advice, so give that to him.